Wavelyio/wavely-docs/docs/api/multi-level-tenancy.md

 **Beside that,** there are endpoints for:

 * Get subtenants of company
-* Get sim cards of tenant itself and subtenants
+* Get SIM cards of tenant itself and subtenants

 ***